Ricardo Baeza-Yates: Recognition

 as well as the J.W.
 Graham Medal in Computing and Innovation by the University of Waterloo, Canada, in 2007.

 In August 2008, Dr. Baeza-Yates was proposed for the first time to the Chilean National Prize in Applied Sciences (Premio Nacional de Ciencias Aplicadas).
 He has been proposed again most of even years when this award is given.

-He is corresponding member of the Chilean Academy of Sciences (2003), founding member of the Chilean Academy of Engineering (2010), and corresponding member of the Brazilian Academy of Sciences (2018).

-He is an ACM Fellow (2009). and an IEEE Fellow (2011).
+In 2024, he won the award.